aditink/aditink.github.io/_posts/2023-06-27-verified-train-control.markdown

 ## A Proof of Concept Verified Train Protection System

-As proof of concept, we created a verified train protection system.
+As proof of concept, we created a verified train protection system [1].
-We proved the train protection safe against the train kinematics model from [1] (the FRA paper that develops a PTC braking algorithm for freight trains).
+We proved the train protection safe against the train kinematics model from [2] (the FRA paper that develops a PTC braking algorithm for freight trains).
 We sought to design a mathematically sophisticated train protection system that was provably safe while still being as efficient as possible.
 The technical challenges are summarized in [our paper at EMSOFT 2022](/assets/train-control-emsoft-preprint.pdf), and also in [this video](https://www.youtube.com/watch?v=TKRSZA_61cM) of the corresponding talk.
 Our verified train protection system is written with non-determinism and thus represents _multiple_ controllers, all proved safe at once.